UACCM Academic Information Practical Nursing

 Is there a limit on attempts to pass Anatomy and Physiology?

 Yes.
 We have just implemented a limit of two attempts for both Anatomy and Physiology I and II.
-If a student has a Nursing focus and wishes to enroll in either course for a third attempt to pass the class, they will be counseled by their advisor or the Program Chair for Nursing and require approval from the Dean of Health Professions and Natural Sciences.
+If a student has a Nursing focus and wishes to enroll in either course for a third attempt to pass the class, they will be counseled by their advisor or the Director for Nursing and require approval from the Dean of Nursing and Allied Health.

 Do Anatomy and Physiology I and II have to be from the same institution?